rasoolsomji/blog/content/posts/circleci-workspaces.md

 ---
-title: "Circleci Workspaces"
+title: "CircleCI workspaces"
-description: ""
+description: "Correctly attaching CircleCI workspaces"
-date: 2020-02-04T08:54:10Z
+date: 2020-02-09T23:30:00Z
 showDate: true
 draft: true
-tags: ["circleci"]
+tags: ["circle-ci"]
 ---

 ## The problem

-When I created my circleci pipeline in my [first post](/the-birth-of-a-blog.md) I came unstuck passing the built site from one job to another as a _workspace_.
+When I created my CircleCI pipeline in my [first post]({{< ref "the-birth-of-a-blog.md" >}}) I came unstuck passing the built site from one job to another as a _workspace_.

 This manifested in two ways, where I'd made the same mistake in two different jobs.